JHUP Journals Ethics and Malpractice Statement

 Peer Review Policy

 Narrative Inquiry in Bioethics (NIB) welcomes original qualitative research articles and case studies in bioethics.
-Articles should be submitted through the NIB website on the guidelines for authors page.
-Articles must be submitted exclusively to NIB during the review period.
+Articles should be submitted through the NIB website on the guidelines for authors page https://nibjournal.org/submit/guidelines/.
+Titles, abstracts, and all other published text must be written in English and submitted exclusively to NIB during the review period.

 Qualitative research articles and case studies submitted to NIB are subjected to double-blind peer review by expert peer reviewers.
 Every research article receives a preliminary review by the co-editor in chief, James M. DuBois, DSc, Ph.D. and the associate editor for research articles, Emily Anderson, Ph.D., MPH.
 Case studies receive a preliminary review by the co-editor in chief, Ana Iltis, Ph.D., and associate editor for case study articles, Felicia Cohn, Ph.D.
 The editors assess the paper for appropriateness of topic, originality, and scholarly contribution; then decide whether to send the submission to peer review.
 On occasion, if an article shows great potential but is not yet suitable for outside peer review, the editors will provide preliminary feedback and ask the authors to revise their submission before deciding whether to send the article to peer review.